CrumpNa/app/README.md

 Product Spec

 Required User stories
--user logins
+[X] user logins
--user searches the movie/show they are looking for -user can see reviews of the movie/show by other users -profile for users
+[] user searches the movie/show they are looking for -user can see reviews of the movie/show by other users -profile for users
 -Optional stories